 Other major museums and art galleries in Manchester include the Imperial War Museum North at Salford Quays, the Manchester Museum, the People’s History Museum, Manchester Art Gallery, and Whitworth Art Gallery.
 The National Football Museum at Urbis opened in 2012.

 The Vue is the biggest and most luxurious cinema in Manchester city centre.
 Situated within the Printworks complex, it boasts 23 screens including a large IMAX theatre.
 The Odeon at the Great Northern is the other city centre multiplex.
 Cinemas outside the city centre include the Vue at Salford Quays, the Odeon at the Trafford Centre, Cineworld in Ashton-under-Lyne, and Cineworld in Didsbury.

 The Trafford Quays Leisure Village offers a number of excellent attractions including the Chill Factore, an indoor ski resort offering skiing and snowboarding sessions and lessons, and Airkix, an indoor skydiving centre.

 The Manchester Arena is one of the largest and busiest concert venues in the world, regularly playing host to some of the biggest names in music and comedy.
 Other major music venues in Manchester include the Apollo, Academy, and Bridgewater Hall.

-Further information and leaflets for all these tourist attractions and more can be obtained from the Manchester Visitor Information Centre on Piccadilly Plaza.
+Further information and leaflets for all these tourist attractions and more can be obtained from the Manchester Visitor Information Centre at Manchester Central Library.